-Using the cloud, applications can be embedded to websites just like you see below with this preventive maintenance dashboard example.
+Applications can be embedded to websites just like you see below with this.
 Scroll down to see more active widgets.

 Energy and Environment monitoring go hand-in-hand and being able to visualize both in a single IoT Dashboard give users immediate insights into a system or ecosystem.
 Higher stage digital mature businesses are now even automating energy consumption with smart HVAC systems or machine control subsystems which stipulate that when a temperature rises above a specified threshold or when energy prices are below a specific price, activate the system.